 (3) The licensee must:

-(a) publish the report mentioned in subclause (1) within 20 working days of the end of each calendar month or such other timeframe as ACMA agrees in writing; and
+(a) publish the report mentioned in subsection 15(1) within 20 working days of the end of each calendar month or such other timeframe as the ACMA agrees in writing; and

-(b) provide the report and supporting data mentioned in subclauses (1) and (2) to ACMA for publication by ACMA if ACMA, following consultation with the licensee, considers the report and supporting data appropriate for publication.
+(b) provide the report and supporting data mentioned in subsections 15(1) and 15(2) to the ACMA for publication by the ACMA if the ACMA, following consultation with the licensee, considers the report and supporting data appropriate for publication.

-26 Monitoring, remediation and reporting at the Cable Run level
+16 Monitoring, remediation and reporting at the Cable Run level

-(1) Each calendar month, the licensee must:

-(a) prepare a remediation list which:

-(i) contains a minimum of 40 cable runs selected using the method in Table 2 below; and

-(ii) specifies the average network event volume, unique identification details, the ESA code and the performance ranking for each cable run; and

-(b) give the list to ACMA within 15 working days of the end of each calendar month.
+In this section:

+ESA category means a category of ESA referred to in Table 1 of this subsection 16(1).